 Payroll in Spain can also include professional contingencies, which are charged to the employer; this can apply depending on the business activity developed by the company.
 Currently, the rates are of minimum 1.5% and maximum 7.15%.

-According to the Organization for Economic Cooperation and Development (OECD), Spain is on the 16th place from the 38 OECD member countries, when we refer to the value of employment taxes and contributions.
-Spain has been maintaining this position since 2020.
+According to the Organization for Economic Cooperation and Development (OECD), Spain is on the 13th place from the 38 OECD member countries, when we refer to the value of employment taxes and contributions.